Importance and Mission

 • Avoid operating in World Heritage sites as defined by UNESCO.

-• No Gross Deforestation* for E&P from 2021 onwards.
+• Achieve No Net Deforestation for New E&P Operated Projects from 2026 onwards*

-*The Food and Agriculture Organization (FAO) defines a forest as natural forests and forest plantations that have tree canopy covers more than 10 percent and areas of more than 0.5 hectare.
+*The Food and Agriculture Organization of the United Nations (FAO) defines a forest as natural forests and forest plantations that have tree canopy covers more than 10 percent and areas of more than 0.5 hectare.
 The trees should be a minimum height of 5 meters.
 Forests are determined both by the presence of trees and the absence of other predominant land uses.

 Management Approach